 The Hindi film industry or Bollywood can make a star, a household name out of anyone overnight.
 It can bring instant money, fame and the fan-following of millions from across continents.

-(Any opinions expressed here are the author’s own.
-They are not necessarily those of Thomson Reuters)
+(Any opinions expressed here are those of the author, and not necessarily those of Thomson Reuters Corp.)

 “I’m very excited.
 I’ve been waiting a couple of hours; I couldn’t get any sleep last night,” said Arif, an employee of UK retailer Tesco.
 He was near the front of the line of hundreds of people to line up at the UB City Mall in Bangalore to buy the new Galaxy S4 smartphone.

 Suicides, thousands of duped investors, hundreds of laid-off journalists, bickering politicians, protests slack regulation, one suspected mastermind arrested: it’s Ponzi scheme time in West Bengal, and it looks likely that little will change after the drama ends.

 When in Assam, sing like the Assamese do.
 That was the message from the separatist group United Liberation Front of Assam to singer Zubeen Garg.
 The 40-year-old singer, born in Jorhat in Assam, irked ULFA last week when he sang Hindi songs at a Bihu festival.